 The per capita income in Waldorf in 2018 was $40,559, which is middle income relative to Maryland, and wealthy relative to the rest of the US.
 This equates to an annual income of $162,236 for a family of four.
 However, Waldorf contains both very wealthy and poor people as well.

 Waldorf is an extremely ethnically-diverse town.
 The people who call Waldorf home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Waldorf residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Waldorf include Irish, English, Italian, and Scottish.
+Important ancestries of people in Waldorf include German, Irish, English, Italian, and African.

 The most common language spoken in Waldorf is English.
 Other important languages spoken here include Spanish and Tagalog.